ionos-cloud/ionosctl/docs/subcommands/volume-create.md

       --backupunit-id string       The unique Id of the Backup Unit that User has access to.
 It is mandatory to provide either 'public image' or 'imageAlias' in conjunction with this property
-      --bus string                 The bus type of the Volume (default "VIRTIO") --cols strings               Set of columns to be printed on output Available columns: [VolumeId Name Size Type LicenceType State Image Bus AvailabilityZone BackupunitId SshKeys ImageAlias DeviceNumber UserData] (default [VolumeId,Name,Size,Type,LicenceType,State,Image])
+      --bus string                 The bus type of the Volume (default "VIRTIO") --cols strings               Set of columns to be printed on output Available columns: [VolumeId Name Size Type LicenceType State Image Bus AvailabilityZone BackupunitId ImageAlias DeviceNumber UserData] (default [VolumeId,Name,Size,Type,LicenceType,State,Image])
   -c, --config string              Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json")
-      --cpu-hot-plug               It is capable of CPU hot plug (no reboot required) --datacenter-id string       The unique Data Center Id (required) --disc-virtio-hot-plug       It is capable of Virt-IO drive hot plug (no reboot required) --disc-virtio-hot-unplug     It is capable of Virt-IO drive hot unplug (no reboot required).
-This works only for non-Windows virtual Machines
+      --cpu-hot-plug               It is capable of CPU hot plug (no reboot required).
+E.g.: --cpu-hot-plug=true, --cpu-hot-plug=false
+      --datacenter-id string       The unique Data Center Id (required) --disc-virtio-hot-plug       It is capable of Virt-IO drive hot plug (no reboot required).
+E.g.: --disc-virtio-plug=true, --disc-virtio-plug=false
+      --disc-virtio-hot-unplug     It is capable of Virt-IO drive hot unplug (no reboot required).
+This works only for non-Windows virtual Machines.
+E.g.: --disc-virtio-unplug=true, --disc-virtio-unplug=false
   -f, --force                      Force command to execute without user input -h, --help                       Print usage
-      --image-alias string         The Image Alias to set instead of Image Id --image-id string            The Image Id or Snapshot Id to be used as template for the new Volume --licence-type string        Licence Type of the Volume (default "LINUX") -n, --name string                Name of the Volume (default "Unnamed Volume") --nic-hot-plug               It is capable of nic hot plug (no reboot required) --nic-hot-unplug             It is capable of nic hot unplug (no reboot required) -o, --output string              Desired output format [text|json] (default "text") -p, --password string            Initial password to be set for installed OS.
+  -a, --image-alias string         The Image Alias to set instead of Image Id
+      --image-id string            The Image Id or Snapshot Id to be used as template for the new Volume --licence-type string        Licence Type of the Volume (default "LINUX") -n, --name string                Name of the Volume (default "Unnamed Volume") --nic-hot-plug               It is capable of nic hot plug (no reboot required).
+E.g.: --nic-hot-plug=true, --nic-hot-plug=false
+      --nic-hot-unplug             It is capable of nic hot unplug (no reboot required).
+E.g.: --nic-hot-unplug=true, --nic-hot-unplug=false
+  -o, --output string              Desired output format [text|json] (default "text") -p, --password string            Initial password to be set for installed OS.
 Works with public Images only.
 Not modifiable.
-Password rules allows all characters from a-z, A-Z, 0-9 (default "abcde12345")
+Password rules allows all characters from a-z, A-Z, 0-9
   -q, --quiet                      Quiet output
-      --ram-hot-plug               It is capable of memory hot plug (no reboot required) --size string                The size of the Volume in GB. e.g.: --size 10 or --size 10GB.
+      --ram-hot-plug               It is capable of memory hot plug (no reboot required).
+E.g.: --ram-hot-plug=true, --ram-hot-plug=false
+  -s, --size string                The size of the Volume in GB. e.g.: --size 10 or --size 10GB.
 The maximum Volume size is determined by your contract limit (default "10")
-      --ssh-keys strings           SSH Keys of the Volume -t, --timeout int                Timeout option for Request for Volume creation [seconds] (default 60) --type string                Type of the Volume (default "HDD") --user-data string           The cloud-init configuration for the Volume as base64 encoded string.
+  -k, --ssh-key-paths strings      Absolut path of SSH Keys files for the Volume -t, --timeout int                Timeout option for Request for Volume creation [seconds] (default 60)
+      --type string                Type of the Volume (default "HDD") --user-data string           The cloud-init configuration for the Volume as base64 encoded string.
 It is mandatory to provide either 'public image' or 'imageAlias' that has cloud-init compatibility in conjunction with this property